stickies-v/bitcoin-devwiki/P2P-IRC-meetings.md

     - [Add txorphanage](https://github.com/bitcoin/bitcoin/pull/21148)
 - **Peer rate-limiting** (jnewbery)
   - see discussion about peer rate-limiting in PR 21224 ([here](https://github.com/bitcoin/bitcoin/pull/21224#issuecomment-781567152) onwards)

+## 09 Feb 2021

+## Topic: State of Erlay implementation (gleb)

+[#18261](https://github.com/bitcoin/bitcoin/pull/18261) needs a couple more high-level code review to evaluate the approach.
+The next step would be to split the PR into five or so parts and merge one by one, but gleb would prefer a high-level check first to ensure the code structure overall makes sense and there aren't any implementation-specific blockers.

+sipa mentioned that he addressed some of the comments in [minisketch#28](https://github.com/sipa/minisketch/pull/28) (updated: merged Feb 19, 2021).

+## Other updates and requested review

+amiti announced that she has a PR open to introduce new node-level rebroadcast functionality at [#21061](https://github.com/bitcoin/bitcoin/pull/21061) and would appreciate review.

+jonatack encouraged reviewers to test and review the [I2P PR](https://github.com/bitcoin/bitcoin/pull/20685) that adds the invisible internet project to the P2P networks. jonatack and wumpus have been running I2P nodes without any problems. vasild planned on getting [#20788](https://github.com/bitcoin/bitcoin/pull/20788) merged first (update: merged on Feb 11, 2021), which would simplify [#20685](https://github.com/bitcoin/bitcoin/pull/20685).

+aj asked for review on [#20942](https://github.com/bitcoin/bitcoin/issues/20942)

 ## 26 Jan 2021